-During the third quarter of fiscal 2012, the Company's XcelaSAN ("XcelaSAN") product was available for general release and generated approximately \$8,000 of revenue, which was significantly lower than expected.
-The Company capitalized approximately \$907,000 of XcelaSAN development cost in the first six months of fiscal 2012.
-The Company capitalized approximately \$1,480,000 of XcelaSAN research and development costs in fiscal 2011.
-The Company determined in fiscal 2012's third quarter based on the estimated future net realizable value for the expected periods of benefit that the carrying value of capitalized software development cost was impaired.
+During the third quarter of the fiscal year ended April 30, 2012, the Company's XcelaSAN ("XcelaSAN") product was available for general release and generated approximately \$8,000 of revenue, which was significantly lower than expected.
+The Company capitalized approximately \$907,000 of XcelaSAN development cost in the first six months of the fiscal year ended April 30, 2012.
+The Company capitalized approximately \$1,480,000 of XcelaSAN research and development costs in the fiscal year ended April 30, 2011.
+The Company determined in the fiscal year ended April 30, 2012's third quarter based on the estimated future net realizable value for the expected periods of benefit that the carrying value of capitalized software development cost was impaired.
 As such, approximately \$2,387,000 of capitalized software development cost was written down to zero.

-In the fourth quarter of fiscal 2012, the Company sold thirteen patents and two patent applications (covering covered solid state storage and caching products based on DRAM, flash, and other solid state technologies) for a purchase price of \$5,000,000.
-Under terms of the sale, the Company retains a license to continue to use the patents in current and future Dataram products (including XcelaSAN) with limited rights to transfer its license.
+In the fourth quarter of the fiscal year ended April 30, 2012, the Companysold thirteen patents and two patent applications (covering covered solid state storage and caching products based on DRAM, flash, and other solid state technologies) for a purchase price of \$5,000,000.
+Under terms of the sale, the Company retains a license to continue to use the patents in current and future Company products (including XcelaSAN) with limited rights to transfer its license.
 At the time, the Company believed that this transaction represented an exceptional opportunity to fund new growth initiatives such as the AMD branded products while at the same time protecting the Company's current product portfolio.
 The transaction also delivered a significant return on the investment the Company made several years ago when it committed to use funds to convert certain intellectual property to tangible patent assets.

-In fiscal 2013, the Company worked to expand its sales of memory products through both existing channels of distribution and its growing web-based marketing and sales.
+In the fiscal year ended April 30, 2014, the Company worked to expand its sales of memory products through both existing channels of distribution and its growing web-based marketing and sales.
 In addition, the Company plans to maintain and enhance its status as price performance leader in the virtual RAM drive market through its RAMDisk products.
 The Company also continued to enhance and market its caching products, and to develop new business opportunities based on its existing expertise and software.
 The Company plans to continue to seek and evaluate possible strategic alliances to enhance its sales, and to develop and monetize additional intellectual property as well.